What Are Car Window Rain Guards and How Do They Work?

 If I get a dealership to install these, how much more will it cost than doing it myself?

 A dealership could easily charge $150 or more for installation, which is way more than the $20 to $50 you might spend on the parts themselves.
-I installed a set on my old Civic in about 30 minutes with zero tools, just following the instructions.
+A set installs in about 30 minutes with zero tools, just following the instructions.
 Save your cash for campfire snacks.

 Do I really need a special 'trim tool' to install these in-channel ones?

 Honestly, probably not.
 Most of the time, you can gently pry the rubber seal back with your fingers or a plastic card (like an old gift card) to get the deflector started.
-I've never needed anything more than that, and I've put these on three different cars.
+That's usually all you need, and these go on most cars the same way.
 Don't let them sell you on a $30 tool you'll use once.

 What if the rain guard starts to rattle after I install it?

 That's usually a sign it's not seated properly or a clip is loose.
 Double-check the installation instructions and make sure it's snug in the channel.
 If it's still rattling, sometimes a small piece of foam tape on the inside edge can stop the noise.
-I had a passenger side one on my old truck that developed a annoying buzz, and that little foam trick fixed it right up.
+A passenger-side guard that develops an annoying buzz can usually be fixed with that little foam trick.

 Can these things permanently damage my window seals or paint?